hadihassanbaloch/Employee-Attrition/README.md

 # Employee Attrition Prediction

-This model is about predicting weather employ will leave or stay in company in long based on various factors.
+This model is about predicting weather employ will leave or stay in company in long run based on various factors.

 ## Steps: